usein-abilev/english-tg-bot/README.md

 # english-tg-bot
-The Telegram English Bot that helps to improve English vocablurary and speaking with space repetition algorithm.
+The Telegram English Bot that helps to improve English vocabulary and speaking with space repetition algorithm.